The 'Intercompany Transactions UAE' Search Guide: 5 Transfer Pricing Rules for Tech Groups

 Why it matters: The cornerstone of UAE transfer pricing rules is the Arm's Length Principle.

 The IT Context: Any transaction between related parties — such as a UAE tech subsidiary paying a management fee to its parent company, or licensing software to a sister entity — must be priced as if the two parties were completely independent and dealing at arm's length.
-The Federal Tax Authority (FTA) will scrutinise these transactions to ensure they reflect fair market value.
+The FTA will scrutinise these transactions to ensure they reflect fair market value.

 2. Robust Documentation is Mandatory